Lincoln MKR: Concept

 Special Projects Inc., located in Plymouth, Michigan, was hired to be responsible for the building of the MKR.
-Special Projects has built many other concept vehicles for Ford including Ford 427, Ford Super Chief, Ford Flex, and Lincoln Blackwood.
+Special Projects has built many other concept vehicles for Ford including the Ford 427, Ford Super Chief, Ford Flex, and Lincoln Blackwood.

 Production intent

-To date, Ford has not announced a production version of the MKR, although many of the concept's design themes and features were adopted for the production Lincoln MKS, MKZ, MKX, and MKT vehicles, starting with the 2009 model year MKS, 2010 for the MKZ and MKT, and 2011 for the MKX.
-The Lincoln C concept also shares design themes with the MKR, in a smaller compact platform.
-If the MKR had been approved, as an all new vehicle it would have likely been scheduled to launch around the 2011 time frame, most likely having been assembled at Flat Rock Assembly Plant in Flat Rock, Michigan alongside the Mustang, with which it would have shared a platform.
+The Lincoln MKR did not enter production, but many of the concept's design themes and features were adopted for the production Lincoln MKS, MKZ, MKX, and MKT vehicles, starting with the 2009 model year MKS, 2010 for the MKZ and MKT, and 2011 for the MKX.
+The Lincoln C concept also shared design themes with the MKR, in a smaller compact platform.
+If the MKR had ever been approved, as an all new vehicle it would have likely been scheduled to launch around the 2011 time frame, most likely having been assembled at Flat Rock Assembly Plant in Flat Rock, Michigan alongside the Mustang, with which it would have shared a platform.